kubotal/kad-doc/kad/docs/getting-started/30-debugging.md

 What to do when things don't work as expected?

-To illustrate this scenario, an error can be triggered by commenting out the `component.parameters.certificateIssuer` attribute of `podinfo2`, while leaving the `tls` flag set to `true`.
+To illustrate this scenario, an error can be triggered by commenting out the `component.parameters.clusterIssuer` attribute of `podinfo2`, while leaving the `tls` flag set to `true`.

 Once this modification is propagated, you will notice that the READY status of the container included in the